Ideal for Summer Season

-Start the day by hitting up the the high end boutiques and shopping squares to build up some more outfits for your trip.
+Start the day by hitting up the high-end boutiques and shopping squares to build up some more outfits for your trip.
 With names you are familiar with, as well as locally run businesses, you won't find it difficult to find some extravagant purchases in between natural pauses at the too good to resist cafes lining the streets.

-After your shopping trip, take some time to explore the harbour.
-Registered as a UNESCO World Heritage Site, the harbour of Ibiza Town shows some typically Spanish architecture as well as a unique vantage point of the old town.
+After your shopping trip, take some time to explore the harbor.
+Registered as a UNESCO World Heritage Site, the harbor of Ibiza Town shows some typically Spanish architecture as well as a unique vantage point of the old town.
 Ideal for holiday photographs, the old town makes an interesting afternoon and shows some nods to the history of this famous island.

 - Day 3